ghostdogpr/caliban/vuepress/docs/docs/interop.md

 - the `GraphQLInterpreter` object is enriched with `executeAsync` and `checkAsync`, variants of `execute` and `check` that return an `F[_]: Async` instead of a `ZIO`.
 - the `Http4sAdapter` also has cats-effect variants named `makeRestServiceF` and `makeWebSocketServiceF`.

 In addition to that, a `Schema` for any `F[_]: Effect` is provided.
-That means you can include fields returning Monix Task for Cats IO in your queries, mutations or subscriptions.
+That means you can include fields with results wrapped in `F` in your queries, mutations or subscriptions.

 The following example shows how to create an interpreter and run a query while only using Cats IO.